- Studying Law at Yale

 The Yale Africa Initiative is an effort by Yale University to sharpen its focus on Africa.
 The goals of the Initiative are: to expand scholarship on Africa at Yale; increase the number of African students at Yale while securing support for financial aid for their studies; establish mutually beneficial partnerships between Yale and African institutions.
 The faculty, students and alumni of Yale university are working closely together to realize the goals of our Africa Initiative.

-The Yale Global Health Initiative
+The Yale Institute for Global Health

 The Yale Himalaya Initative